SanjithSenthil/Boing/README.md

 Reyhan: I worked on the adding the in game ui hud and pause menu scene on clicking esc.
 I also added the player prefab to our game and made player cloud animation on jump.
 Additionally i added camera pan feature where player can click c to view the whole level before playing it.
 Finally i added sound effects to scenes along with hit and collection sounds to enemies obstacles and the coin prefab.

+Varun: I worked on the twist mechanic: box-breaking and item pickup, additionally, I also worked on the UI adding indicators and updates and the main menu screen.
+I also implemented the timer logic and the score logic for the game.